 The scrotum may also be affected by other diseases such as multiform erythema, contact eczema and herpes.

-Herpes on scrotum [↑]
+Herpes on scrotum or herpes on testicles? [↑]

 Genital herpes is a recurrent disease of viral origin that manifests in the genitals and nearby areas through a six-stage outbreak.
 Herpes on the scrotum is genital herpes that manifests on the scrotum.